khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/animation-feedback.md

 ### Accessibility

-- Components should change their state discretely when `prefers-reduced-motion` is enabled.
+- A component should change state discretely when `prefers-reduced-motion` is enabled.

 ## Resources